cheesecakeassassin/santas-email-regex-tutorial/Develop/gist-template.md

 Grouping is the bread and butter of the email regex, by grouping we are talking about the parentheses ```( )``` used throughout.
 When a regex string is grouped together as it is in three separate cases, it will match with everything included inside the parentheses.
 In this case, alphanumeric characters along with ```_```, ```-```, and ```.``` are often grouped together.

 ### Bracket Expressions

+In the case of this email regex, the bracket expressions ```[ ]``` function as or-operators (which is why I excluded that section to prevent redundancy).
+Whenever they show up in the regex it is to tell the program to match alphabetic or numeric or certain special characters regardless of their order or lack thereof.

 ### Greedy and Lazy Match